marxlnfcs/ngx-grid/README.md

 #
 #### Options for Grid component: `<ngx-grid>`
 * `strategy` - Defines the strategy of the grid component.
 SCREEN uses the media queries and CONTAINER uses the container queries which is experimental, Possible values: screen, container
-* `baseBreakpoint` - Defines the base breakpoint of this component. (default is `xs`), Possible values: xs, sm, md, lg, xl, 2xl, 3xl, 4xl
+* `baseBreakpoint` - Defines the base breakpoint of this component. (default is `xs`), Possible values: xs, sm, md, lg, xl, 2xl, 3xl, 4xl, 'mobile', 'tablet', 'desktop'
 * `baseSize` - Defines the default column size of the grid. (default is `12`), Possible values: 2, 4, 6, 8, 10, 12
 * `gap` - Sets the spacing between all columns and rows. (default is `1rem`)
 * `columnGap` - Sets the spacing between all columns. (default is the value of the `gap` option)
 * `rowGap` - Sets the spacing between all rows. (default is the value of the `gap` option)
+* `breakpointGaps` - Defines the base gap for every breakpoint, Possible values: xs, sm, md, lg, xl, 2xl, 3xl, 4xl, 'mobile', 'tablet', 'desktop'
 * `autoRows` - Whether to use the grid-auto-rows feature. (default is `false`)
 * `rows` - Accepts a list of strings to define the size of each row statically. (default is `null`)